hm-lang/core/proposals/README.md

 Generic := generic~string
 Generic Value = "hello"
 print(Generic method(i32(2)))    # prints ("3" * 7)

+specific~t := extends(generic~t) {
+    ;;renew(This Scale; t = 1) := Null

+    ::method(U: ~u): u
+        ParentResult := generic~t::method(U)
+        return ParentResult * This Scale
+}
 ```

 Since we switch methods to global functions, we're probably ok.
 E.g., `::method(U: ~u): u` becomes `globalMethod(Generic: generic~t, U: ~u): u`
 becomes `template <class t, class u> u globalMethod(readonlyRef<generic<t>> Generic, readonlyRef<u> U)`
+TODO: actually probably not ok, since we need to tell if generic is a child class before proceeding
+with its implementation.  maybe we need to do a switch-case on the actual instance being held
+inside the `Generic` type, and look up that type's instance's method.  e.g., define also
+`template <class t, class u> u globalMethod(readonlyRef<specific<t>> Specific, readonlyRef<u> U)`,
+then inside `globalMethod(...<generic<t>>...)` we ensure to call.  we'll need to do this in
+such a way that we don't need to know all the child class definitions when we write the parent
+class definition; e.g., build it into the type's vtable.

 ## common class methods